What to Expect for Your First Eye Exam

 You will be dilated for this exam.
 Possible tests include: visual acuity, manifest refraction, topography, A-scan, and OCT.

 Consultation locations and surgery centers differ for each surgeon.
-We have five cataract surgeons: Dr. Brad Stuckenschneider in Poplar Bluff and Piedmont; Dr. Todd Lumsden in Cape Girardeau and Perryville; Dr. John Kinder in Cape Girardeau and Dexter; Dr. Shawn Parker in Cape Girardeau and Marion.
-Dr. Richard Kies in Cape Girardeau.
+We have five cataract surgeons: Dr. Brad Stuckenschneider in Poplar Bluff; Dr. Todd Lumsden in Cape Girardeau, Perryville, Carbondale, and Marion; Dr. John Kinder in Cape Girardeau and Dexter; Dr. Shawn Parker in Cape Girardeau and Marion.

 Please plan for an hour to an hour and a half for a glaucoma exam (if an in-office laser treatment is required it may be longer).